FAQs

 North is the only DPS high school designated as a “DPS Teacher Academy”, proof of the strength and high quality of instruction provided to our students.
 14 student teachers are full-time in many core subject classrooms working with students alongside master teachers.
 North has a staff retention rate of over 90% for the past three years, far outpacing the DPS average.

 North teachers post grades online at least weekly.
-Students and their parents/guardians are able to view grades 0nline through Schoology real time.
+Students and their parents/guardians are able to view grades online through Schoology real time.

 Does North provide students with the opportunity to take Honors and Advanced Placement (AP) classes?

 North High School partners with the University of Colorado at Denver (CU Succeeds), Metro State University and Community College of Denver via concurrent enrollment to provide college level classes on the North High campus.
-Students in their sophomore, junior and senior year can currently take the courses below at North taught by college professors.
+Students in their sophomore, junior and senior year can take Concurrent Enrollment courses at North.
 Course tuition is paid for by Denver Public Schools.
-Courses include college-level classes like: Sociology, English Composition I and II, College Algebra and Trigonometry, Women in US History, Intro to Computer Graphics and many others.
-Please click here for more information on our course offerings at North.
+Courses include college-level classes like: Statistics, English Composition I and II, Creative Writing, College Algebra and Trigonometry, Women in US History, Intro to Computer Graphics and many others.
+We encourage you to view Courses Offered 2024-2025 for a complete list of our Concurrent Enrollment course offerings.

 Does North provide a safe, comfortable learning environment for all students?

-Learning Communities (LCs) are key to the close-knit, family culture at North.
-Students meet with their small Learning Community class and teacher weekly for 50 minutes.
-Learning Community teachers focus on establishing close relationships with their students and getting to know their students’ families as well.
-Lessons are delivered in during LC, including SAT test prep lessons and others.
-Friendly competitions between LCs happen during LC Cup competitions for trophies and bragging rights.
+Advisement is key to the close-knit, family culture at North.
+Students meet with their small Advisement class and teacher weekly for one hour.
+Advisement teachers focus on establishing close relationships with their students and getting to know their students’ families as well.
+Lessons are delivered in during Advisement, including SAT test prep lessons and others.

 What opportunities does North provide to support all students’ needs?